 Membrane switches are known to be rugged and reliable - the technology has been around for a few decades, it is tried and true.
 Touch sensors are the "now" in technology, how many times have you approached a “screen” and touched it expecting it to do something?
 Today, people are surrounded by touch sensors all day, every day.
 What if an application wants the best of both worlds, or as some might say, "have your cake and eat it too"?...combine them into one interface solution - a hybrid interface!

-The thing people most often love about membrane switches is the crisp tactile feel (created by metal or polyester domes), which is difficult to get on a touch sensor.
-However, touch sensors can present unlimited menu screens, all it takes is a simple swipe (or touch of the next page button) - combining the two technologies allows users the perfect mix.
+The thing people most often love about membrane switches is the crisp tactile feel (created with metal or polyester domes), which is difficult to get on a touch sensor.
+Critical functions are often added as hard keys for emergency action, easy access, and repeatable reliability.
+However, touch sensors can present unlimited menu screens, all it takes is a simple touch or swipe.
+The menu screens allow for flexibility in the interface design, eliminating countless buttons and decluttering the design.
+Combining the two technologies allows users the perfect mix.